gap-packages/NormalizInterface/README.md

 as GAP.
 The easiest way to do that is to run the script we provide to you for just that.
 This requires the presence of several further system software packages, which you could for example install via your system's package manager.
-At least the following are required:
+At least the following are required, in addition to a C++11 compiler:

- * git
- * cmake
+ * curl OR wget for downloading the source code
  * boost

 Once you have installed these, you can build Normaliz by using the